-The term 'Emerging Markets Index' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Emerging Markets Index' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Emerging Markets Index refers to the MSCI Emerging Markets Index.
 Morgan Stanley Capital International (more commonly known by its own acronym MSCI) created this index in order to follow the equity market performance of the world’s global emerging markets.
 This capitalization index is compiled as a float-adjusted one made up of indices following 24 emerging economies.
 These include the United Arab Emirates (UAE), Turkey, Thailand, Taiwan, South Africa, Russia, Qatar, Poland, Philippines, Peru, Pakistan, Mexico, Malaysia, South Korea, Indonesia, India, Hungary, Greece, Egypt, Czech Republic, Colombia, China, Chile, and Brazil.

 It was in 1988 that Morgan Stanley actually launched this world-leading Emerging Markets Index.
 At the time, it was comprised of only 10 nations which represented less than one percent of the total global markets’ capitalization.
 Nowadays, the MSCI Emerging Markets Index consists of a full 24 nations that represent a more impressive ten percent of global market capitalization.
 The Index is similarly offered on a range of regions and market sizes or segments.
 It covers roughly 85 percent of the free-floating adjusted market capitalization for all of these 24 countries.